How to get on QVNA’s meeting schedule

 What to bring

-- TWO SETS of the plot plan (must be dated), drawn at a standard engineering scale, showing relationship to adjoining properties.
+- PLOT PLAN (with date) – TWO SETS, drawn at a standard engineering scale, showing relationship to adjoining properties.
 QVNA will keep one set.

 - Photographs of the existing property and surrounding neighbor properties.